quii/over-poker/README.md

 # over poker

-Over engineering poker, in an attempt to learn the rules of poker and help to analyse the situations you come across.
+In an attempt to learn the rules of poker and help to analyse the situations you come across, this models texas hold'em just like a million over projects.
 The name comes from the fact this will be definitely over-engineered.

-So far all it does is simulate dealing you some cards, going through the flop, turn and River; telling you what kind of hands you have
+So far all it does is simulate dealing you some cards, going through the flop, turn and river; telling you what kind of hands you have

 ## Requires